Integrate snapshots

 // Import the getPreviewContentFromVersionPayload helper function (refer to details below)

-import { watchContent } from '@tiptap-pro/extension-collaboration-history'
+import { watchPreviewContent } from '@tiptap-pro/extension-snapshot'

 // Configure the provider